Namara inscription: Translation

 of the tribes, and appointed them viceroys, and they became phylarchs for the Romans.
 And no king has equalled his achievements.

 Thereafter he died in the year 223 on the 7th day of Kaslul.
 Oh the good fortune of those who were his friends!

 Below is Bellamy's modern Arabic translation of the Namara inscription, with brief added explanations between parenthesis:

 The mention of the date – the 7th of Kaslul in the year 223 of the Nabatean era of Bostra – securely dates his death to the 7th day of December in AD 328.

-Ambiguities in translation

-Parts of the translation are uncertain.
-For example, early translations suggested that Imru' al-Qays was king of all the Arabs, which seems unlikely after he moved to Syria.
-It is also not clear whether he campaigned towards Najran while he was based at al-Hirah or after his move to Syria and, in either case, whether he did so alone or with assistance from the Sassanids or the Romans.

-The inscription is now held by the Louvre Museum in Paris.